Header menu logo bristlecone

 Invalid

 The Invalid keyword is useful in combination with the Conditional keyword, as demonstrated above.
 When any model expression returns Invalid, the model fails.
-During optimisation, this is useful to constrain the search within parameter space to values that do not tend to infinity, or where values may be theoretically implausable.
+During optimisation, this is useful to constrain the search within parameter space to mechanisms that resolve in ecologically meaningful ways (i.e. away from values that are theoretically implausable).

 Time